MohammadShakhatreh/wn-server/Report/Report.md

 to return the type as I think it's good for using it to output messages to the player in the commands.

+## Item 16: In public classes, use accessor methods, not public fields

+all classes in the project uses this item.

 ## Item 17: Minimize Mutability

 Some immutable classes in the project are `Key`, `Wall` and `Seller`.

-Any class that are not immutable I minimized the mutability as much as I can for example in `Room` class the sides map can't be accessed outside the class but made `getSide` method to access it.
+Any class that are not immutable I minimized the mutability as much as I can for example in `Room` class the sides map can't be accessed outside the class but made `getSide` method to access each side.

 In the `Seller` class the prices map is unmodifiable, so it's fine to return access to it by the `getPrices` method.